Incident DetailsCause of Death:

 The 35-year-old offender was indicted for first-degree murder and was later sentenced to 2 to 21 years in prison after pleading guilty to manslaughter.
 The man had previously served a prison term for manslaughter of a man near Fontanet.

-Constable Dalton was widowed and survived by two sons and two daughters.
+Constable Dalton, from Larimer Hill and the appointed Sugar Creek Township constable, was widowed and survived by two sons and two daughters.

 ~ ~ ~